Affiliate Manual and Resources

 A qualified, permanent endowment is held at MCF for the benefit of the Affiliate’s community.
 Endowments at MCF are permanent, inviolate, irrevocable, and cannot be withdrawn.
 The endowment’s distribution is placed in the Affiliate’s distributable (grantable) portion of the endowment fund.

 An Affiliate can establish agency, scholarship, Donor Advised, and designated endowments.
-To determine the best options for your Affiliate, please contact the LCF Program Associate to get more information.
+To determine the best options for your Affiliate, please contact the LCF Program Officer to get more information.

 Affiliate Administrative Fund